Hakata-jpn/portfolio-site2/pages/work.md

 * Designed KAM Soaring Skies using Blender and Adobe Illustrator
 * Conducted surveys to incorporate usability and design feedback for design improvement

-#### Julian's Café | Bistro

-**Crew Lead** *(2017 - 2020)*

-* Trained over 10 crew members in espresso machine and general store operations
-* Contracted to train local baristas in the San Luis Obispo area
-* Revised training operations to improve closing accuracy and speed by 15 minutes

 #### CA Office of State Publishing

 **Student Assistant - Graphic Design & Prepress** *(2017)*